rafaelmaeuer/Autonomous-Indoor-Drone/README.md

 ## Members

-This project was created by `Team IMP` (Rafael Mäuer et al.) in the course `AMS` (Special Aspects on Mobile Autonomous Systems) in the term 19/20 at TH Köln supervised by [Prof. Dr.-Ing.
+This project was created by `Team IMP` in the course `AMS` (Special Aspects on Mobile Autonomous Systems) in the term 19/20 at `TH Köln` supervised by [Prof. Dr.-Ing.
 Chunrong Yuan](https://www.th-koeln.de/personen/chunrong.yuan/).

 ## License